Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

 * `Trial and error` - repeated, varied attempts which are continued until success
 * `Scientific method` - research => hypothesis => experiment => conclusions
 * `The Barbell Strategy` - 90% in safety, 10% in risk, 0% in the middle
-* `Decomposition ` - is breaking a complex problem or system into parts that are easier to understand
+* `Decomposition ` - break a complex problem/system into parts that are easier to understand
 * `Postmortem` - way to document the events that led to the failure and to make sure it wont happen again
 * `Antifragile system` - System that gets better when exposed to shocks, disorder, stressors and uncertainty.
-    E.g. evolution - system that consists of fragile components, gets better over time because only the most adaptive species survive.
+    *  E.g. evolution - system that consists of fragile components, gets better over time because only the most adaptive species survive.
-    Other examples - poison tolerance, muscle growth, free market, learning from mistakes.
+    *  Other examples - poison tolerance, muscle growth, free market, learning from mistakes.
 * `Data-driven` - progress in an activity compelled by data, rather than by intuition or by personal experience
     * Also `Metrics driven`, `Facts based`
 * `Red team` - group which plays as opposition in simulated situation